Becklyn/SearchBundle/README.md

 The `Becklyn\SearchBundle\Mapping\Item` annotation allows you to configure how a search item is indexed.
 By default annotated classes will be indexed automatically whenever it's persisted or updated in Doctrine.

-For use cases where you don't want your entities to be indexed immediatelly, e.g. when it needs further processing, one can set `Becklyn\SearchBundle\Mapping\Item#autoIndex` to `false`.
-This will force the Doctrine lifecycle handler to ignore any entity with `Becklyn\SearchBundle\Mapping\Item#autoIndex` set to `false`.
+For use cases where you don't want your entities to be indexed immediatelly, e.g. when it needs further processing, you can set `Becklyn\SearchBundle\Mapping\Item#autoIndex` to `false`.
+This will force the Doctrine lifecycle handler to skip the automatic index update for this entity.

-This shifts the responsibility of indexing an entity from the bundle's code into the application's code by invoking the `becklyn.search.indexer`...
+**Warning** This shifts the responsibility of indexing an entity from the bundle's code into the application's code by invoking the `becklyn.search.indexer`.

 ```php
 $this->get("becklyn.search.indexer")->index(SearchableEntityInterface $entity);
 ```

-...or by running the Symfony CLI `becklyn:search:index` command.
+Or by running the Symfony CLI `becklyn:search:index` command.
 The index command isn't affected by this option.

 #### Manual indexing

 #### CLI command indexing

-To (re-)index your entities from the CLI, the `becklyn/search-bundle` exposes the `becklyn.search:index` command.
+To (re-)index your entities from the CLI, the `becklyn/search-bundle` exposes the `becklyn:search:index` command.
 For more commands please see the [CLI commands](#cli-commands) section.

-The `becklyn:search:index` command isn't affected by the `Becklyn\SearchBundle\Mapping\Item#autoIndex`.
+The `becklyn:search:index` command indexes *all* entities irregardless of the `autoIndex` setting.

 #### Programatic indexing